oapicf/pinterest-sdk/clients/objc/generated/docs/OAICatalogsApi.md

 NSString* feedId = @"feedId_example"; // Unique identifier of a feed NSString* bookmark = @"bookmark_example"; // Cursor used to fetch the next page of items (optional) NSNumber* pageSize = @25; // Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional) (default to @25)
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to @25)
 NSString* adAccountId = @"adAccountId_example"; // Unique identifier of an ad account. (optional)

 OAICatalogsApi*apiInstance = [[OAICatalogsApi alloc] init];

-// List processing results for a given feed [apiInstance feedProcessingResultsListWithFeedId:feedId
+// List feed processing results
+[apiInstance feedProcessingResultsListWithFeedId:feedId
               bookmark:bookmark
               pageSize:pageSize